maxkapur/maxkapur.github.io/_posts/2025-12-19-perfect-match-integer-programming.md

 exploration and exploitation.

-I doubt that my algorithm attains the optimal probability of winning for my problem setup, even in special case of experiment&nbsp;3 (where the 100% figure is merely empirical; if you keep running my script, you'll see losses here and there).
+I doubt that my algorithm attains the optimal probability of winning for my problem setup, even in the special case of experiment&nbsp;3 (where the 100% figure is merely empirical; if you keep running my script, you'll see losses here and there).
 The information-theoretic concepts introduced in Owen's blog post can be applied to arbitrary, not just uniform, distributions over matchings, including the conditional distribution of